krausjr/ReviewSentimentAnalysis/README.md

 - [x] Implement a “scraper” that can be fed a type of file or URL and pull information off of it.
 - [x] Connect to an external/3rd party API and read data into your app.
 - [x] Analyze text and display information about it.
-- [x] Create and call at least 3 functions or methods, at least one of which must return a value that is used somewhere else in your code.
 - [x] Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.
 - [x] Use pandas, matplotlib, and/or numpy to perform a data analysis project.
 Ingest 2 or more pieces of data, analyze that data in some manner, and display a new result to a graph, chart, or other display.
-- [x] Visualize data in a graph, chart, or other visual representation of data.